sridharavvari/gatling-load-tests/README.md

 3. Run simulations locally

-We can run all simulations in load-tests module using the following commands in a terminal:
+We can run all simulations in load-tests module from a terminal using the following commands:
 ```
 cd load-tests
 ../gradlew gatlingRun -Denv=local